The Ultimate User Research Repository Checklist 2.0

-The type of data you decide to centralize in your repository should help researchers connect the dots more easily, gain more context on the research that has been previously done and facilitate their analysis process.
+The type of data you decide to centralize in your user research repository should help researchers connect the dots more easily, gain more context on the research that has been previously done and facilitate their analysis process.

 It should also help the product team answer questions quickly and build on top of existing insights.

 Ultimately, it should help other stakeholders to make better decisions and empathize with customers.

 Here are some examples of datasets that can be centralized in your repository: